magentabusiness/magentabusiness.github.io/_includes/docs/pe/user-guide/integrations/decode.md

 - Heat meter with M-Bus
 - Connection to Internet

-## Setup of ThingsBoard
+## Setup of IoT Hub
 ### Step 1.
 Log in
-Go to ThingsBoard demo web page https://demo.thingsboard.io and log in with credentials obtained when account is created.
+Go to IoT Hub demo web page https://iothub.magenta.at and log in with credentials obtained when account is created.
 ### Step 2.
 Add DL28 device
 After the successful login procedure, click on the Devices entry in the left side menu and then on "+" icon.
 Select Add New Device option, enter Name, Device type and Label fields and click on Add button.